raiment-studios/monorepo/source/projects/sea/apps/sea-jsx/README.md

 }
 ```

-Step 3: Run sea-jsx and see the output.
+**Step 3**: Run sea-jsx and see the output.
 Imports are automatically installed.
 Any updates to `hello-world.js` will hot-reload.

 ```bash
 sea-jsx hello-world.js